DiPA: Probabilistic Multi-Modal Interactive Prediction for Autonomous Driving: Introduction

+To that end, we present DiPA (Diverse and Probabilistically Accurate) -- a fast method for predicting in interactive scenarios using a GMM encoding, that is able to optimise both objectives together, by producing a diverse set of predictions with accurate probability estimates.
+This allows distinct behaviours to be accurately modelled, while producing an accurate representation of the full trajectory distribution.
+This improves over previous methods~\cite{janjovs2021starnet, gilles2021gohome} using closest-mode evaluations on the INTERACTION dataset~\cite{zhan2019interaction}, and improves over previous methods~\cite{antonello2022flash, mercat2020multi} using probabilistic evaluations on NGSIM~\cite{ngsim}.
+DiPA also improves over a baseline method (Multiple-Futures Prediction (MFP))~\cite{tang2019multiple} when comparing both closest-mode and probabilistic measures together.
+This demonstrates a predictor that is suitable for supporting an AV planner in interactive scenarios.

-Beyond highlighting the importance of evaluating predictors with both closest-mode and probabilistic evaluations for interactive prediction, the key contributions of this work are: 1) a prediction architecture with a flexible representation that processes agent interactions in wide-ranging road layouts, and produces high accuracy predictions on interactive scenarios, 2) a training regime that supports a diverse set of predicted modes using a GMM-based spatial distribution, with accurate probability estimates that improves over existing methods, and 3) a revision to existing NLL measures to correct for current limitations.
+Beyond highlighting the importance of evaluating predictors with both closest-mode and probabilistic evaluations, the key contributions are: 1) a fast prediction architecture with a flexible representation that processes agent interactions in wide-ranging road layouts, that produces high accuracy predictions on interactive scenarios, 2) a training regime that supports a diverse set of predicted modes using a GMM-based spatial distribution, with accurate probability estimates, and 3) a revision to the NLL measure for evaluating GMM predictions, to correct for an important limitation.